department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Baseline Task Research/Conversation Guide.md

 ---

 ## Third Task: [Complete Veteran Information Section0] - 5 minutes
-- Could you please complete this section of the form and talk aloud about what you see/would do.
+- Could you please complete this section of the form and talk aloud about what you see/would do?

 **Participant questions:**
 - What worked well for you?